Euclid: Discovery of bright $z\simeq7$ Lyman-break galaxies in UltraVISTA and Euclid COSMOS: Candidate selection

 \subsection{Visual inspection}

-We carry out a visual selection of the remaining objects to remove artefacts.
-These artefacts are typically diffraction spikes and cross-talk in the UltraVISTA images.
-The latter of these artefacts is caused during the readout from the Vista InfraRed CAMera (VIRCAM) instrument, producing ghost images at regular pixel intervals from bright stars \citep[see][]{Kauffmann22}.
-We use a catalogue of bright stars selected from the UltraVISTA $J$ band using \texttt{SExtractor} to flag potential crosstalk artefacts.
+We carried out a visual selection of the remaining objects to remove artefacts.
+These artefacts are typically diffraction spikes and crosstalk in the UltraVISTA images.
+The latter are caused during the readout from the Vista InfraRed CAMera instrument, producing ghost images at regular pixel intervals from bright stars \citep[see][]{Kauffmann22}.
+We used a catalogue of bright stars selected from the UltraVISTA $J$ band using \texttt{SExtractor} to flag potential crosstalk artefacts.
 This was done by constructing a grid of positions at multiples of 128 pixels from these bright stars, then flagging sources within a conservative $\ang{;;6}$ radius of these positions.
-At the magnitudes probed in this work, the crosstalk artefacts usually appear more diffuse and extended compared to real sources, and the visual presence in either HSC $z$ or \spitzer, which do not suffer from cross-talk, is a clear signpost for a real object.
-We create an optical stack from HSC $g$, $r$, and $i$ to check for low-level flux indicative of a low-redshift galaxy.
-We also smooth the optical stack with a Gaussian filter with $\sigma = 2$ pixels, which helps in searching for low-level flux.
+At the magnitudes probed in this work, the crosstalk artefacts usually appear more diffuse and extended compared to real sources, and the visual presence in either HSC $z$ or \spitzer, which do not suffer from crosstalk, is a clear signpost for a real object.
+We created an optical stack from HSC $g$, $r$, and $i$ to check for low-level flux indicative of a low-redshift galaxy.
+We also smoothed the optical stack with a Gaussian filter with $\sigma = 2$ pixels, which helps when searching for low-level flux.
 Crosstalk artefacts are numerous in the deep UltraVISTA data, leading to the removal of 60\% of sources.